DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 ## Solving the First Person Confusion

-This one is quite simple, and a little bit hacky.
+This solution is quite simple, but a little bit hacky.
 I have a directory in my knowledge base with my first name.
 If the chunk processor is processing any file in this directory or any of its sub-directories, I add an additional prompt instructing the LLM to replace all instances of *I*, *me*, *my* with my actual full name and to make it **"abundantly clear that this chunk is about me"**.
 And then when my prompt gets sent to the vector database to retrieve relevant chunks, it's also augmented with my name by simply prepending it.

 > John Doe: What is my PB in the 5k?